 - Technician and Administrative Support Career Path (NU) - All technician, secretarial, assistant, and clerical occupations, and similar positions characterized by a traditional one-grade interval pattern of grade progression (i.e., GS-5/6/7/8).

-NNSA offers a variety of ways for students to work and learn.
-From nonproliferation to law, there are numerous opportunities.
+As a federal agency, NNSA offers a variety of ways for students to work and learn.

-- Military Academy Collaboration: A cooperative research program administered by NNSA’s Office of Defense Programs, through which cadets, midshipmen, and faculty are temporarily assigned to one of eight locations across the Nuclear Security Enterprise.
+- Military Academy Collaboration: A program for cadets, midshipmen, and faculty who are assigned to one of eight Nuclear Security Enterprise locations.